harveybc/preprocessor/README.md

 ## Installation

-For now the installation is made by clonning the github repo and manually installing it, package based installation comming soon..
+For now the installation is made by clonning the github repo and manually installing it, package based installation coming soon..

 ### Steps
-1. Clone the GithHb repo:
+1. Clone the GithHub repo:
 > git clone https://github.com/harveybc/preprocessor
 2. Change to the repo folder:
 > cd preprocessor